Countries blocking access to The Pirate Bay: Norway

 On 2 September 2015 came the news that Norway would ban The Pirate Bay, including 6 other web pages.
 The case against ISPs Telenor, NextGenTel, Get, Altibox, TeliaSonera, Homenet and ice.net.
 Smaller ISPs weren't charged, and some, such as Lynet, have rejected blocking access to their customers since they approve of a free internet and were not involved in the case.
 The blocking is done using DNS blocking.

 On 11 September 2015, Norway's two biggest internet providers Telenor and Altibox blocked their users access to The Pirate Bay.
 Film producers like Warner Bros., SF Norway and Disney, got favor in court on all counts in a lawsuit against several of the largest Internet providers in Norway.

 Asker and Bærum District Court rejected demands from the recording artists' copyright organisation TONO against Norway's largest internet provider, Telenor, to have The Pirate Bay blocked.
 In a court ruling on 6 November 2009 the court stated that in today's society it would be unnatural to demand of a private company that it should make judgments on whether a website complied with the law, since making such judgments is considered the responsibility of the authorities.

+Pakistan

+On July 23, 2013, Pakistani ISPs blocked The Pirate Bay, along with KickassTorrents, Torrentz, ExtraTorrent, Mininova, and private tracker TorrentLeech for unknown reasons.
+The blocks were later removed the following day.
+However, although ISP PTCL did not detail the issues but only announce that the sites were blocked, it could be connected to PTCL capping P2P connections to conserve bandwidth in March of the same year.